Yoga for a curvy spine

 Correction Through Repetition

 You will learn through repetition how to break the conditioned curvy habits that scoliosis has formed in your body.
 Practicing yoga poses with specific cueing for your curve pattern will build new habits, counter pose the imbalances, and introduce new practices of proper alignment and balance.
 Developing a home practice will give you more time to practice correction which helps keep progression at bay, and alleviates pain.

 The first step is to learn about your curves and how they affect your body, mind, and breath.
 YFS teaches you to become aware of your body from the toes to the crown of your head.
-Spine Assessments can be scheduled with DL to better understand your curve.
+Spine Assessments can be scheduled with Nancy to better understand your curve.